 - Lentils

 Avoid processed foods as much as possible when following the paleo diet.
+Though some people eating paleo will consume organic, full-fat dairy products, it is important to note that low-fat dairy products are highly processed foods.

-The Paleo Diet Meal Plan
+28-Day Paleo Diet Meal Plan

 Health Benefits

-Potential health benefits of the Paleo Diet include:
+Research suggests potential health benefits of the Paleo Diet include:

 - Improved digestion and gut health